MicrosoftDocs/well-architected/well-architected/cost-optimization/tradeoffs.md

 The Cost Optimization and Performance Efficiency pillars both prioritize maximizing a workload's value.
 Performance Efficiency emphasizes meeting performance targets without spending more than necessary.
 Cost Optimization emphasizes maximizing the value produced by a workload's resources without exceeding performance targets.
 As a result, Cost Optimization often improves Performance Efficiency.
 However, there are Performance Efficiency tradeoffs associated with Cost Optimization.
 These tradeoffs can make it harder to reach performance targets and hinder ongoing performance optimization.

-> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Under-provisioned or under-scaled resources.** A performance-efficient workload has enough resources to serve demand but doesn't have excessive unused overhead, even when usage patterns fluctuate.
+> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Underprovisioned or underscaled resources.** A performance-efficient workload has enough resources to serve demand but doesn't have excessive unused overhead, even when usage patterns fluctuate.

 - Reducing costs by downsizing resources can deprive applications of resources.
 The application might not be able to handle significant usage pattern fluctuations.